Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Social Force Model

 Here, we provide the detailed expressions of the virtual forces included in the SFM Eq.~\eqref{eq:SFMshort} and the set of parameters selected for the microscopic simulations.

 As a reminder, we consider the SFM including a goal-directed, a social, and a repulsive force term (the random force is neglected), reading:

-where $m_i$ is the mass of the $i$-th pedestrian, ${v_0}_i$ is their maximum walking speed, $\bm{e}_i$ represents the desired direction (serving as a simplistic auxiliary/behavioral variable), and $\tau_i$ is a characteristic relaxation time.
-The social force term in Eq.~\eqref{eq:SFMapp} introduces a short-range repulsive interaction between pedestrians, to prevent collisions.
-The social force between pedestrians $i$ and $j$ is given by:
+where $m_i$ is the mass of the $i$-th pedestrian, ${v_0}_i$ is the maximum walking speed, $\bm{e}_i$ represents the desired direction (serving as a simplistic auxiliary/behavioral variable), and $\tau_i$ is a characteristic relaxation time.

+The social force term in Eq.~\eqref{eq:SFMapp} introduces a short-range repulsive interaction between pedestrians to maintain social distances and avoid physical contact \cite{helbing1995social}.
+Its expression between two pedestrians $i$ and $j$ is given by: